 This may not be the answer you want to hear (or read), but as a general rule, just pay for the first date.
 Do not, however, spend outside your budget.

-If you’re an online dater and it will be the first time you are meeting a girl, this is not a time to wine and dine.
+If you’re an online dater and it’s the first time you’re meeting a girl, this is not the time to wine and dine.
 This is a time to get to know each other, so treat it like that.
 Meet at a cafe or a park and buy her a drink.
 Then decide if you want to take things further.
 If things are going well, you can escalate from there.

 If it’s a girl you’ve already gotten to know through other social situations, draw on a shared interest to inspire how to spend your date.

 The important thing is to be confident, comfortable, and in control.
 You decide where to meet.
 This means you’re taking the lead and that you can choose a place where you feel comfortable (psychologically and financially).
 You decide when it’s time to move on to a new place.
 This means you maintain the alpha role (the leader) which will keep the girl stimulated and engaged.